manudragon333/qdb/Angular.md

 # Differences between Angular JS 1 and Angular 2

+- Angular JS uses Javasript, Angular2 Uses Typescript.
+- Angular 1 is controller based, Angular 2 is component based.
+-

 # Differences between Angular 2, 4 and 6

+2.0 to 4.0 has reduced it’s bundled file size by 60%.

 # Why Angular